CAIDA/bgpstream-tma-phdschool/exercise-5-path-sanitization/README.md

   - Special-use ASNs

-Count the number of paths that each type occurs in (a single path may have multiple phenomena), and output a table to `stdout`.
+Count the number of paths that each type occurs in (a single path may have multiple phenomena), and `print` a table to `stdout`.

 ## Task 2: Realtime Monitoring

-1. Before you move to the next exercise, change your code to process `updates` data, and output the statistics table for _every minute_ of BGP data processed.
+1. Before you move to the next exercise, change your code (but first copy it to a new file!) to process `updates` data, and output the statistics table for _every minute_ of BGP data processed.
 Use `elem.time` to determine the "current" time (i.e., don't use your system clock).

 1. Once you are satisfied that this works, remove the `collector` filter (i.e., process data from all collectors), and change the time interval only have a